devsecblueprint/devsecblueprint/docs/index.md

 ![GitHub Stars](https://img.shields.io/github/stars/The-DevSec-Blueprint/devsecblueprint.github.io?style=for-the-badge)
 ![GitHub Forks](https://img.shields.io/github/forks/The-DevSec-Blueprint/devsecblueprint.github.io?style=for-the-badge)

-The DevSec Blueprint is a comprehensive, free, and open-source learning guide designed to equip you with the essential skills and knowledge needed to master DevSecOps.
-Whether you're starting from scratch or looking to deepen your expertise, this blueprint will guide you through every step of the journey, from foundational concepts to advanced practices.
+The DevSec Blueprint is a comprehensive, free, and open-source learning guide designed to equip you with the essential skills and knowledge needed to transition into DevSecOps.

+## Why Learn DevSecOps?

+Aside from it being a highly paid and well sought after skillset, it's

 ## What You'll Learn

 By following The DevSec Blueprint, you'll gain:

-- **Foundational Knowledge**: Understand the core principles of DevSecOps, Cybersecurity, and the Software Development Life Cycle (SDLC), and even the Cloud.
+- **Foundational Knowledge**: Understand the core principles of DevSecOps, Cybersecurity, and the Software Development Life Cycle (SDLC).
 - **Core DevSecOps Skills**: Learn how to secure and automate infrastructure, build secure CI/CD pipelines, and implement robust monitoring and incident response practices.
 - **Cloud DevSecOps Expertise**: Transition to cloud-based environments, mastering the security challenges unique to cloud infrastructure, including containerization, serverless security, and compliance as code.
 - **Hands-On Experience**: Apply your knowledge by completing [projects] that combines on-prem and cloud environments using your own homelab or cloud-lab setup.